(860) 969-1492‬ hello@adhdseta.com

 The digital world is full of ADHD-friendly tools designed to help you stay organized and on top of your tasks.
 Whether it’s an app that reminds you to check your calendar, a to-do list that prioritizes tasks, or software that blocks distracting websites, find what works for you.

-I love tools like Trello for project management and Focus @ Will for background music that boosts concentration.
+I love tools like Trello for project management, and SaneBox to assist with email management Focus @ Will for background music that boosts concentration.
 It’s all about finding the tools that make life easier.

 Advocate for Yourself at Work